aarondfrancis/sidecar/docs/functions/executing.md

 $result = ErrorFunction::execute();

 // When asked to, Sidecar will throw a PHP Exception
-// if there was a runtime error.
+// if there was a runtime error on the Lambda side.
 $result->throw();

 // > Hammerstone\Sidecar\Exceptions\LambdaExecutionException